-OnePath Life must receive the application and payment for the first premium within 14 days from the signed date for the Interim Cover to continue.
+OnePath Life must receive the application including the above payment option (as applicable) within 14 days from the signed date for the Interim Cover to continue.

 Interim Cover Benefit

 Life Cover

 If you have applied for Life Cover for a life insured, and that life insured dies during the term of this Interim Cover, we will pay the Interim Cover Benefit for Life Cover.